sriramab/gamamanual/References/GAMLReferences/DataTypes.md

 [Top of the page](#table-of-contents)

+[//]: # (keyword|type_topology)
 ### topology
-  * **Definition:** a topology is basically on neighbourhoods, distance,... structures in which agents evolves.
+  * **Definition:** a topology is basically on neighborhoods, distance,... structures in which agents evolves.
 It is the environment or the context in which all these values are computed.
 It also provides the access to the spatial index shared by all the agents.
 And it maintains a (eventually dynamic) link with the 'environment' which is a geometrical border.
   * **Built-in attributes:**
     * places(type = container): the collection of places (geometry) defined by this topology.
     * environment(type = geometry): the environment of this topology (i.e. the geometry that defines its boundaries)
   * **Comments:** the attributes `places` depends on the kind of the considered topolopy.
 For continuous topologies, it is a list with their environment.
 For discrete topologies, it can be any of the container supporting the inclusion of geometries (list, graph, map, matrix)
-  * **Remark:** There exist various kinds of topology: continous topology and discrete topology (e.g. grid, graph...)
+  * **Remark:** There exist various kinds of topology: continuous topology and discrete topology (e.g. grid, graph...)
   * **Declaration:** To create a topology, we can use the `topology` unary casting operator applied to:
     * an agent: returns a continuous topology built from the agent's geometry
     * a species name: returns the topology defined for this species population
     * a geometry: returns a continuous topology built on this geometry
     * a geometry container (list, map, shapefile): returns an half-discrete (with corresponding places), half-continuous topology (to compute distances...)
-    * a geometry matrix (i.e. a grid): returns a grid topology which computes specifically neighbourhood and distances
+    * a geometry matrix (i.e. a grid): returns a grid topology which computes specifically neighborhood and distances
-    * a geometry graph: returns a graph topology which computes specifically neighbourhood and distances More complex topologies can also be built using dedicated operators, e.g. to decompose a geometry...
+    * a geometry graph: returns a graph topology which computes specifically neighborhood and distances More complex topologies can also be built using dedicated operators, e.g. to decompose a geometry...

 [Top of the page](#table-of-contents)